 - Honour the impermanence of all things through a letting go / gratitude session.

 - Give yourself time, space and permission to set aside the outside world for one weekend and explore geometry in a way that can facilitate a reconnection with your essential centre.

 This event will be co-hosted by Scott Onstott and Geoff Fitzpatrick.
-It will take place in October 2020, with the exact dates to be announced closer to the event.
+It will resume again in the post-pandemic world, with the exact dates to be announced.

 Deeply transformative and empowering

 Profound in ways that transcend the talk of geometry

 The Transpersonal Institute at Dunderry Park hosts courses on Counseling, Dance Therapy, Holotropic breath work, Psychotherapy, Shamanism, Voice Work, Yoga, and more.

 Consider visiting the Hill of Tara and Newgrange on your own, or with new friends you meet after at the workshop.
 These sites are close—only 20 and 35 minute drives from the venue, respectively.

 The Hill of Tara is topped by the coronation stone, aka the “stone of destiny” where the High Kings of Ireland were crowned.